How to Live Beautifully in the Before

 Maybe it’s a budget-friendly bookshelf that organizes the chaos in your home office.
 Maybe it’s a console table that gives you a place to drop keys and bags when you walk in the door.
 Maybe it’s blackout shades for the bedroom because you need to sleep well, regardless of whether those windows will eventually be replaced.

-And when the renovation happens, you'll either find a new place for them—or you'll let them go without regret, knowing they served their purpose.
+These aren’t mistakes.
+They’re practical investments in living well during the in-between.
+When the renovation happens, you’ll either find a new place for them, or you’ll let them go without regret, knowing they served their purpose.

-It's built through thoughtful choices made over time.
-Through seasons of waiting and seasons of action.
-Through living in the before while planning for the after.
+A forever home isn’t built in one phase.
+It’s built through thoughtful choices made over time.
+Through seasons of waiting and seasons of action, and living in the before while planning for the after.

 Decorating for now doesn’t mean settling.
 It means being realistic about where you are today, and refusing to put your life on hold until everything is perfect.

-• You're allowed to make your home beautiful even if it's temporary.
+You can make your home beautiful even if it’s temporary.

-• You're allowed to invest in comfort even if the layout will change.
+You can invest in comfort even if the layout will change.

-• You're allowed to live fully in this version of your home while planning for the next one.
+You can live fully in this version of your home while planning for the next one.

 Whether you're navigating renovation limbo or just trying to make sense of scattered inspiration and half-finished rooms, The Foundations of a Forever Home Playbook gives you the clarity and structure to move forward—at your own pace, on your own terms.